 The king has several inquiries.
 She has seen the moss maidens, right?
 And why is she awake in the dead of night?
 Despite her fear, Serilda dares to tell him one of her stories.
 She explains to him that she is out gathering straw because only under the light of a full moon can she turn straw into gold.
 Serilda exhales with relief as the satisfied but slightly perplexed Erlking departs.
 However, a ghost in a carriage shows up at her door during the next full moon.

 She must travel by horseback to the Erlking’s castle, which is on the opposite side of the veil dividing the living from the dead and the magical wood.
 And if she doesn’t turn a roomful of straw into gold in one night, she will perish.
-Serilda, who has reached the point of no return, cries out for assistance, and the poltergeist of the castle, a mystery redheaded kid with no memory of his previous existence, comes to the rescue.
+Reaching at the point of no return, she cries out for assistance, and the poltergeist of the castle, a mystery redheaded kid with no memory of his previous existence, comes to the rescue.

 The protagonist and the most compelling character is Serilda.
 She is undoubtedly not a “nice” person; she lies and is frequently overly imaginative to harm herself and others, but she isn’t an anti-hero either.

-While reading it, I completely forgot that it was a Rumpelstiltskin retelling.
-This story feels more like a full storybook than simply one recounting because it incorporates folklore and fairytales.
-And it puts this story’s world and culture to life.
+While reading, I completely forgot that it was a Rumpelstiltskin retelling.
+This story feels more like a full storybook than simply one recounting because it incorporates folklore and fairytales and it puts this story’s world and culture to life.

 Since this book may have been 50–100 pages shorter, it is over 500 pages long.
 Several occurrences reoccur throughout the book’s chronology.
 The fact that they had to repeat it to get there bothered me.
 That entire section, in my opinion, might have been cut because it didn’t add much to the story.

-I think this book deserves a rating of 4 out of 5 stars.
+I think this book deserves a rating of 4/5 stars.